QuickPay/whmcs-module/README.md

 Pull requests welcome!

 ## Supported WHMCS versions
-* The plugin has been tested with WHMCS up to version 8.0.4
+* The plugin has been tested with:
+   - WHMCS up to version 8.1.3
+   - PHP up to version 7.3.28

 ## [Installation](https://learn.quickpay.net/helpdesk/en/articles/integrations/whmcs/)
 * Copy the content of the zip archive to the root of your WHMCS installation on your webserver.Preserve all folders, the files should end in the path /modules/gateways.